 How do women celebrate Haritalika Teej?

 Women are dressed in colorful traditional attire and wear heavy old ornaments to decorate themselves like a bride.
-Women call their women relatives, friends, neighbors, and gather to eat the feast.
+Women call their women relatives, friends, and neighbors, and gather to eat the feast.

 Then, they enjoy the festival by singing and dancing.
 They also exchange gifts to express their love and wrath to each other.